Mentoring / 1-2-1's

 1-2-1 Mentoring / Consultancy for artists costs £75 an hour.

-I am also working for a-n again as a mentor on their bursary supported programme 2018 along with 4 other great mentors!
+Thrilled to be working for @an_artnews again as a mentor on their bursary supported programme 2018 along with 4 other great mentors!
 Deadline 23.7.18.
-It's free to apply once you are a member & we know it's made a huge difference to artists who have been on previous programmes.
+It's free to apply once you are an a-n member & we know it's made a huge difference to artists who have been on previous programmes.

 1-2-1's can also take place via Skype.
 All sessions are personalised and tailored to you with helpful handouts sent to you after our sessions.